emrecore/digital-patient-representation-for-healthcare-decision-making.heart-failure/README.md

 This project was intentionally developed as a **hands-on learning environment for statistical programming and healthcare data analysis in R**.

-This project was intentionally developed as a **hands-on learning environment for statistical programming and healthcare data analysis in R**.

 The R code, analytical workflow, statistical reasoning, and project structure were developed primarily by me.

 AI was used as a **learning and review tool** throughout the development process.
 In particular, it was used to: